Hedwig7s/Selenic-Classic/README.md

 - [ ] Unit tests

 Misc:
-- [ ] Refactor to remove global types
+- [x] Refactor to remove global types -- NOTE: Only removed where possible, may refactor codebase so all files use type files
+- [ ] GUI